The-IntelliCats/The-IntelliCats.github.io/README.md

-# UC-IntelliCats.github.io
+# The-IntelliCats.github.io
-Website for the UC IntelliCats team!
+Website for the The IntelliCats team!